Hiyoli Togawa (2nd prize winner 2013)

 Its great resonance is based on its unique flair, as well as the interaction between trade and artistry.
 New contacts are constantly made between those who have mastered their instruments and the masterful musical instrument makers of Markneukirchen.

-The competition has gained in importance by the participation of leading and world-famous personalities such as professor Julius Berger (Augsburg), the president of the competition professor Peter Damm (Dresden) and other famous artists and musicians.
+The competition has gained in importance by the participation of leading and world-famous personalities as presidents such as professor Manfred Scherzer (1985-2003), professor Peter Damm (Dresden, 1986-2018), professor Julius Berger (Augsburg, 2003-2018), professor Thomas Selditz (Vienna, since 2018) and Prof. Christian Lampert (since 2018) and other famous artists and musicians.

 In 2005 the world-famous conductor and longstanding Kapellmeister of the Leipzig Gewandhaus Orchestra Prof. Kurt Masur † assumed the patronage of the Markneukirchen International Instrumental Competition.
 After his death the renowned conductor Christian Thielemann was won as patron from 2016 on.
 In 2017 the German minister of state for culture and media Prof. Monika Grütters is patron together with him.
 During the last years Saxon Prime Minister Stanislaw Tillich and Saxon Ministers of State for Science and the Fine Arts Professor Sabine von Schorlemer and Dr. Eva-Maria Stange became co-patron.